-Gonzalo Casals is the Director of the Leslie-Lohman Museum in New York.
+Gonzalo Casals, a queer Latinx immigrant, and a fervent believer in cultural democracy, is the Director of the Leslie-Lohman Museum in New York.
 His experience ranges from innovative cultural programming, authentic engagement strategies, and progressive public policy.

 As Vice President of Programs and Community Engagement at Friends of the High Line, he led the team in a transformative process that shifted the focus of the organization to equitable cultural practices to impact its surrounding neighborhoods.
 For over 7 years, Gonzalo held various roles at El Museo del Barrio.
 His tenure as Director of Education and Public Programs focused on cultural production as a vehicle to foster empowerment, social capital, and civic participation.

 Gonzalo was part of the consultant team that led CreateNYC, the New York City’s first comprehensive cultural plan, and was a member of the NYC Mayoral Advisory Commission on City Art, Monuments, and Markers.
 A commission that developed guidelines on how the City should address monuments seen as oppressive and inconsistent with the values of New York City.
 He is a member of the Naturally Occurring Cultural Districts New York (NOCD-NY), a citywide alliance to revitalize NYC arts and culture from the neighborhood up.

 His work and opinions have been featured in The New York Times, New York Magazine, Bomb Magazine, WNYC NY, and The Huffington Post.